JSON.parse()

 JSON.parse(text[, reviver])

-• text: The string to parse as JSON.
-It must be a valid JSON string.
+• text — The string to parse.
+It must be valid JSON.

 JavaScript